ottoradke/Hello-SymNode/README.md

 To disconnect, type: @quit

-# Hello SymNode on Github

-Hello SymNode is also hosted as a Github public repository.
-Visit https://github.com/ottoradke/Hello-SymNode to find the latest version of this application.
-I will do my best to keep the PowerOn Market Place version up to date as well.

 # License

 The Hello SymNode code is free to use and distribute, under the MIT License.